basak/glacier-cli/README.md

 I regret that initial setup is is a bit complicated right now.
 I hope to make this simpler soon.

-For some reason, git-annex seems to call the hooks without passing through HOME or PATH, making it difficult to find my working copy of glacier-cli or my Amazon keys.
+Older versions of git-annex call the hooks without passing through HOME or PATH, making it difficult to find my working copy of glacier-cli or my Amazon keys.
+This includes the version of git annex included with Ubuntu 12.04.
 I had to write a wrapper that exports `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` and then calls `glacier` with `exec /path/to/glacier "$@"`.
+With newer versions of git-annex (Debian wheezy and the soon-to-be-released Ubuntu 12.10), you should be able to configure the hooks to directly call glacier without a wrapper and without having to use absolute paths.

-Then my hooks look like this:
+So my hooks look like this:

     glacier-store-hook = /path/to/glacier-wrapper archive upload --name=\"$ANNEX_KEY\" vault-name \"$ANNEX_FILE\"
     glacier-retrieve-hook = /path/to/glacier-wrapper archive retrieve -o \"$ANNEX_FILE\" vault-name \"$ANNEX_KEY\"
     glacier-remove-hook = /path/to/glacier-wrapper archive delete vault-name \"$ANNEX_KEY\"
     glacier-checkpresent-hook = /path/to/glacier-wrapper archive checkpresent vault-name --quiet \"$ANNEX_KEY\"

+and I expect users of newer versions of git-annex to be able to use hooks that looks like this:

+    glacier-store-hook = glacier archive upload --name=\"$ANNEX_KEY\" vault-name \"$ANNEX_FILE\"
+    glacier-retrieve-hook = glacier archive retrieve -o \"$ANNEX_FILE\" vault-name \"$ANNEX_KEY\"
+    glacier-remove-hook = glacier archive delete vault-name \"$ANNEX_KEY\" glacier-checkpresent-hook = glacier archive checkpresent vault-name --quiet \"$ANNEX_KEY\"

 To add the glacier remote: